BakiLule/BakiLule/README.md

 ## Hi there 👋
+### - 🌱 I’m currently learning Python, SQL, HTML, CSS.
+### - 👯 I’m looking to collaborate on some simple projects so i can start practicaly using my skills and learn more.
+### - 🤔 I’m looking for help with basics of programing.
+### - 📫 How to reach me: Reach me on e-mail, luka_stamenkovic@hotmail.com
 <!--
 **BakiLule/BakiLule** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.